 Click image to blow up and see the magpie and large nest

 These trees are very common in the scrub steppe to the south in Oregon and Nevada.
-For an eastern Oregon rancher is must seem odd that a stand of junipers would be designated a wilderness area.
+For an eastern Oregon rancher it must seem odd that a stand of junipers would be designated a wilderness area.
 In eastern Oregon as well as other scrub steppe juniper areas fire control has caused a major shift in juniper density.
 The trees are growing over and destroying range land as well as other sensitive habitat areas.
 They are presenting a very hard challenge for both public and private land managers and was one of the root causes of conflict that took place in eastern Oregon last winter.

 Most of eastern Washington is too dry for western juniper; the Juniper Dunes Wilderness is the northern extreme of the tree.
 Outside the dune area there are only a few in the Wallula Gap area.
-There used to be a few near Vantage but the are now gone.
+There used to be a few near Vantage but they are now gone.
 I am uncertain of a stand of junipers near Beverly - they may be Rocky Mountain junipers or maybe both.
 The lack of the tree in eastern Washington even in the more moist areas to the east, north and west suggests moisture alone is not the limiting factor.
 I suspect it is the longer hot and dry periods in eastern Washington relative to the cooler high plains of eastern Oregon.